 In the Summer of 2019, Kunsthuizen Gallery in Amsterdam approached me about showing some of my photos in their Gallery and a premier in the AAF.
 I am extremely grateful to them for this opportunity and their faith in me.

 I am excited to continue experiencing these trips and hopefully I can add to my portfolio whilst completing my A-Levels at school.
+I have also been invited to exhibit at the Florence Biennale 2021 which I am incredibly excited for.

 Please Contact me if you have any questions and join the mailing list for updates when I am on my next trip.